 - Fashion Concience stocks a huge range of ethical clothing brands, which you can filter based on your ethics, although what they consider ‘ethical’ is quite broad.
 They also have their own range FC select.

-- Fab Organics is an online department store that offers clothing in bamboo, hemp, and organic cotton items.
+- Fab Organics offers clothing in bamboo, hemp, and organic cotton items.
 Brands include German brand Living Crafts (see above) and the confusingly-named American brand Ethos Paris, German company Madness, and American brand Blue Canoe

 I also came across some useful additional resources;